line/kotlin-jdsl/docs/en/faq/how-kotlin-jdsl-is-different-from-jooq-and-querydsl.md

 # How is Kotlin JDSL different from jOOQ and QueryDSL?

-Unlike jOOq and QueryDSL, Kotlin JDSL does not generate a `Metadata Model (code generation) for writing queries.
+Unlike jOOQ and QueryDSL, Kotlin JDSL does not generate a `Metadata Model (code generation) for writing queries.

 If you use code generation, you'll have to do the following:

 ```
 Modify tables and entities →
 Entity modification causes compile errors →
-Run Manven or Gradle task to regenerate the metadate →
+Run Maven or Gradle task to regenerate the metadata model →
 Write query based on modified entity
 ```